-If you are applying under a) or b) above, you need to take this form to the school of employment for the school to complete part B. You then need to return the completed form by 31 October 2021 to be included in the normal point of entry allocations made on I March 2022.
+If you are applying under a) or b) above, you need to take this form to the school of employment for the school to complete part B. You then need to return the completed form by 31 October 2024 (secondary) and the end of January (sixth form) to be included in the normal point of entry allocations made on 1 March 2025 (secondary) and April 2025 (sixth form).
 Forms received after this date will still be considered but will not be included within the first allocation round.

 For an in-year admission to any year group, the form should be submitted with the application form.
-Return the form to: School Admissions Team, Education, Participation and Skills, Plymouth City Council, Windsor House, 215 Tavistock Road Plymouth, PL6 5UF.